amokkapati/LanguageTranslator/README.md

 # AI Language Translator created by Aditya Mokkapati
 # Utilizes OpenAI's public API to create a website using Python's FLASK framework
-# Code samples are given here
+# Part of the used code is displayed here